Subscribed to Spotify Premium, but still tracked

 A masquerade of control over personal data

-To understand if it is possible to deactivate tracking, I first consulted the "Privacy Center", which simply redirected me to the page "Privacy Settings" from my account.
+To find out whether it is possible to disable tracking, I first checked the "Privacy Center", which simply redirected me to my account's "Privacy Settings" page.

 Spotify personalized advertising

-Spotify also has a page on the “cookie policy”.
-On mobile, Spotify mentions the possibility of limiting advertising tracking via iOS:
+Spotify also has a “cookie policy” page.
+For mobile, Spotify mentions the option of limiting ad tracking via iOS:

 For example, you can use the “Limit ad tracking” setting (on iOS devices)

-No luck, I have already activated this setting (which therefore does not have the advertised effect):
+No such luck: I have already enabled this setting (which therefore does not have the advertised effect):

 Limit advertising tracking

-Spotify also informs of the possibility of blocking cookies on the desktop application (the Mac app therefore):
+Spotify also mentions the option of blocking cookies on the desktop application (the Mac app, that is):

 You can withdraw your consent to the use of cookies on the Spotify desktop app at any time.
 If you no longer wish to receive cookies, go to the Account Settings page and enable the opt-out of desktop cookies feature.
 When enabled, it blocks cookies from installing the Spotify desktop app on this computer. [...]
 Choosing to block cookies on the Spotify desktop application may harm your Spotify experience.